hckjck/django-mailto/README.md

 mailto(['test@localhost'], 'test')
 ```

-In case, Mail object with given slug, does not exist, it will be created with `active=False`, without sending.
-In order
-to provide an initial set of Mail objects specify `MAILTO_MAILS` setting in your settings file, which will be created on
+In case, Mail object with given slug does not exist, it will be created with `active=False`, without sending.
+In order to provide an initial set of Mail objects specify `MAILTO_MAILS` setting in your settings file, which will be created on `syncdb`.
-`syncdb`.

 ### In your templates

 Load `mailtotags` into your template and define placeholders where content should be editable.
-An example minimal template
-with a simple footer would look like this (e.g. `mailto/simple_footer.html`):
+A minimal template with a simple footer would look like this (e.g. `mailto/simple_footer.html`):

 ```
 {% extends 'mailto/base.html' %}